Natural-Goldfish/SimpsonGenerator/README.md

 </br></br>

 # Project Structure
 This show how my project files stored.
+The structure looks like below :
 ```
     SimpsonGenerator
     ├──data